themosis/documentation/user.md

 ### Set a role to a user

-You can attach a role to a selected user:
+You can modify a user role by calling the `setRole` method like so:

 ```php
 $user =  User::current();